kothasuhas/verify-input/README.md

     print(model.net['/18'].upper)
 ```

-5. Run this e.g. like `PYTHONPATH=$PYTHONPATH:/path/to/alpha-beta-CROWN/complete_verifier/ python oc.py --config path/to/ood.yaml --onnx_path path/to/ood.onnx --vnnlib_path path/to/ood.vnnlib --apply_output_constraints_to /input /input.3 /18   --optimize_disjuncts_separately --tighten_input_bounds --directly_optimize /18 --oc_lr 0.01`
+5. Run this e.g. like `PYTHONPATH=$PYTHONPATH:/path/to/alpha-beta-CROWN/complete_verifier/ python oc.py --config path/to/ood.yaml --onnx_path path/to/ood.onnx --vnnlib_path path/to/ood.vnnlib --apply_output_constraints_to BoundInput /input /input.3 /18   --optimize_disjuncts_separately --tighten_input_bounds --directly_optimize /18 --oc_lr 0.01`

 - `PYTHONPATH=$PYTHONPATH:/path/to/alpha-beta-CROWN/complete_verifier/` (adapt to your path) allows to call abCROWN.
 - `oc.py` is the name of the script created in step 4.
 It passes all arguments on to abCROWN, so the same set of arguments can be used.
-- `--apply_output_constraints_to /input /input.3 /18` activates output constraints for these three layers.
-You could also use `--apply_output_constraints_to BoundLinear` to simply apply them to every linear layer.
-Make sure to list the name of the layer added in step 1.
+- `--apply_output_constraints_to BoundInput /input /input.3 /18` activates output constraints for these layers.
+You could also use `--apply_output_constraints_to BoundInput BoundLinear` to simply apply them to every linear layer.
+Make sure to list the name of the layer added in step 1 as well as `BoundInput`, as input bounds should be tightened.
 - `--optimize_disjuncts_separately` must be set if the output constraint is a disjunction.
 - `--tighten_input_bounds` will tighten the input bounds.
-Output constraints are automatically applied to this layer.
 - `--directly_optimize /18` must be the name of the layer added in step 1.
 - `--oc_lr 0.01` the learning rate for the gammas introduced in the dualization of the output constraints.

 6. Once alpha-beta-CROWN is done, the returned model can be used to access the bounds: `model.net['/18'].lower` This will be of shape ` [num_output_constraints, N+C]`.

-## Examples

-For examples on how to use alpha-beta-CROWN to reproduce the experiments in our paper, please refer to the `examples` directory.

 ## Support